Common Mistakes in Each Part of the Federal Disability Retirement Application

 You must include the correct address in this section, so when your medical professional mails these forms, they go to the right person, whether that be you or your agency.

 The OPM’s reasonable accommodation definition is different than the general reasonable accommodation definition under the ADA, which can cause confusion.
-We recommend that you talk to your supervisors regarding your medical condition and how it is impacting your job as they can play an important role in this process.
+We recommend talking to your supervisors about your medical condition and how it’s impacting your job, as they can play an important role in this process.

-The final section of the Standard Form 3112 is the Disability Retirement Application Checklist that your agency will fill out.
-All responses in this section must match what has previously been stated.
-All additional forms listed in this section must be included in your application when it is submitted.
-Be sure to include the correct contact information to ensure you receive any information from the OPM.
+The final section is the Disability Retirement Application Checklist that your agency will fill out.
+All responses in this section must match what has already been said, and all additional forms must be included when your application is submitted.

-If you are separated and your agency is unwilling to fill out this form, you can attach a blank copy with your application to the OPM along with any correspondence with your agency to show good faith effort.
+If you’re separated and your agency is unwilling to fill out this form, you can attach a blank copy with your application to the OPM along with any correspondence with your agency to show good faith effort.

-When submitting your application, it is critical to get it right the first time.
+When submitting your application, it’s critical to get it right the first time.
 Processing times can be delayed by months or even indefinitely if there are mistakes on your application.
-That’s why having a team of experienced professionals on your side can help you avoid these setbacks.

-We know this process can be overwhelming and we are here to help.
-In some cases, Federal Disability Retirement can be a benefit worth well over $1,000,000 – that’s not something you want to risk.
+In some cases, Federal Disability Retirement can be a benefit worth over $1,000,000 – that’s not something to leave to chance.

-Our firm has helped over 7,000 clients apply for Federal Disability Retirement, and we have the experience to help you submit an application with the right medical evidence and strong legal arguments from the beginning.
+Our firm has helped over 14,000 federal workers apply, and we’re ready to guide you through the process of submitting an application with the right medical evidence and strong legal arguments the first time around.

-Don’t risk your future without the right representation.
-Schedule a FREE consultation with our office today to learn what your options are!
+Schedule a FREE consultation with our office today to learn what your options are.

 Message us & find out if you qualify today!